matan-h/matan-h.github.io/_posts/2022-12-15-list-of-online-converter-tools.md

 - database
     - [Quicktype](https://app.quicktype.io/) ([GitHub](https://github.com/quicktype/quicktype)) : convert JSON to struct in a popular programming language
     - Sqlitebiter ([GitHub](https://github.com/thombashi/sqlitebiter)) (offline only) : convert table file to SQL (support Excel, HTML, JSON, CSS, TSV, and a lot more)
-        (I added it though it has no web online version because it really converts anything to SQL – in the GitHub example : “`sqlitebiter url "<a href="https://en.wikipedia.org/wiki/Comparison_of_firewalls">https://en.wikipedia.org/wiki/Comparison_of_firewalls</a>`” will extract all the tables from the Wikipedia page, then convert them to SQL database)
+        (I added it though it has no web online version because it really converts anything to SQL – in the GitHub example : `sqlitebiter url "https://en.wikipedia.org/wiki/Comparison_of_firewalls"` will extract all the tables from the Wikipedia page, then convert them to SQL database)
 - images
     - [webp2jpg](https://imagestool.com/webp2jpg-online/) ([GitHub](https://github.com/renzhezhilu/webp2jpg-online)) – Use browser image functionality to converter images formats, resize, rotate, watermark, trim and rename images.